Table of Contents

 Images can also be embedded within text paragraphs.
 On the Pentecost Devotion document, there is an image link, , embedded within the text.
 This link takes you to a different location on this web site where you will find a document about the sacramental economy of the Church.

 There are also images posted alongside the left or right of text paragraphs throughout the site that link to other locations.
 When the mouse pointer moves over an image associated with a link, the pointer changes shape.
-This example of an graphic icon navigation link to the Eternal Word Television Network web site can be found to the right of this paragraph.
+Look to the right of this paragraph where an example of an graphic icon navigation link to the Eternal Word Television Network web site can be found.

 Common Navigation Menu

 This Common Navigation Menu appears on major pages of this web site.
 If it does not display on a document, use the browser BACK control to move onto a document page with the Common Navigation Menu display.

 A Context Button is labeled with the purpose of the function executed when the button is selected.

 The traditional way to link within hypertext documents, such as this web site, is to use colored, underlind text.
 On this site blue is used for both text links and paragraph headings.
 Text links are color and underlined.
 Blue (pale) or Blue (dark) text, including headings with no underline are not links.
 Text that is NOT COLORED is NOT A LINK even if underlined.
 Example text links are New American Bible and CCC for the Catechism of the Catholic Church which you will encounter at various locations throughout this web site.